 Is the panel accurate?
-You bet it is as long as your writing is somewhat legible.
+You bet it is, as long as your writing is

-My goodness - there are tons of things this fabulous program can do.
+My goodness - there are tons of things this fabulous program can do other than handwriting recognition.
 You can add Notebooks for every aspect of your life.
 I've got 5 notebook so far, including ...

 Like a real, live notebook, you can add sections and then add pages to the sections.
 It is just a very intuitive way to keep track of things going on in your life, business, hobby, family - whatever you want.

 When you load the program the Send To OneNote Option loads.
 It provides screen clipping for capturing images etc. The second option, Send To OneNote, only works in Microsoft Products (Internet Explorer.
 Word, PowerPoint and Excel).
 The last option provides quick access to Quik Notes.

 Not too shabby for a free download ...!